kllarena07/https_krayon.dev/README.md

 To view the terminal version, `ssh krayon.dev` (use in a modern terminal for the best experience).
 View the code [here](https://github.com/kllarena07/ssh_krayon.dev).

-The way that the browser version works is just by spinning up a [ttyd](https://github.com/tsl0922/ttyd) Docker container, copy in the TUI binary, and run the binary in a ttyd environment in a restricted shell.
+The way that the browser version works is just by spinning up a Docker container that's running the TUI binary and a modified version of [ttyd](https://github.com/kllarena07/ttyd) in a restricted shell.

 ## 👾 Bugs or vulnerabilities